hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ## Organization single sign-on

 Organization single sign-on (SSO) lets members sign in to an organization through an OpenID Connect (OIDC) identity provider.
 Customer-created Okta applications are the supported and documented integration.
-Microsoft Entra interoperability and Okta Integration Network distribution remain private validation targets until their live provider test matrices are complete.
+Microsoft Entra has been validated privately against the same connector but is not a supported provider, and there is no Okta Integration Network listing to install the integration from.

 Organization SSO is currently available only to organizations enabled by Hexpm's runtime SSO gate.
 It is optional and scoped to one Hexpm organization.
 It does not create accounts, add organization members, or assign roles.